uboslinux/ubos-website/content/docs/developers/faq/compare-package-manager.md

 ---
-title: Doesn’t apt / dpkg / yum / pacman etc. do this already already?
+title: Doesn’t apt / dpkg / yum / pacman etc. does what ubos-admin does already?
+weight: 10
 ---

 No. They all manage software {{% gls Package %}}.
 They do not manage full configurations of